ExploreConsulting/netsuite-fasttrack-toolkit/README.md

 ### Tests ###
 * put tests under the _tests_ folder
-* the 'run all tests' config file is tests/test.jstd
 * new tests should be in mocha/chai, run with karma (see tests/karma.conf.js)

 _Note: designed for SuiteScript 1.x._
+For the SuiteScript 2.x library, [look here](https://github.com/ExploreConsulting/netsuite-fasttrack-toolkit-ss2)